-Some might be overwhelmed, particularly if you’re not sure what rewards to use, or you might just feel like freshening things up in your room.
+Whether you’re overwhelmed at the prospect of back-to-school in general, if you’re not sure what rewards to use, or you just feel like freshening things up in your room, these ideas can help you come up with a whole-class reward system to use all year.

-There is some debate that questions the use of classroom rewards for children and the validity of using an extrinsic motivator like this.
+There is some debate that questions the use of a classroom rewards system for children and the validity of using an extrinsic motivator like this.

-I honestly believe having a classroom reward system is a necessary part of a whole classroom management plan, which helps effectively manage my students’ behaviour and ultimately teaches them to make good choices at school.
+I honestly believe having a classroom reward system is a necessary part of a whole classroom management plan.
+This helps effectively manage my students’ behaviour and ultimately teaches them to make good choices at school.

-If you’re going ahead with rewards, remember, you don’t need to complicate things, but a ‘make-it-up-as-you-go’ approach often won’t be as effective as if you plan it out.
+If you’re going ahead with rewards, remember, you don’t need to complicate things.
+However, a ‘make-it-up-as-you-go’ approach often won’t be as effective as if you plan it out.

 Get access to the FREE Teachers’ Resource Library Here:

-This post discusses a rewards system especially for middle school students – grades 4 -6 – because that’s what I know best, plus it has worked really well for me for many years in my year 5 classes.
+This post discusses a rewards system especially for middle school students – grades 4 -6 – because that’s what I know best.
+Plus, it worked really well for me for many years of teaching in my Year 5 classes.

-If you need more information about how a rewards system ties into your overall classroom management plan please read the article 12 Strategies for a Successful Classroom Management Plan that can help.
+If you need more information about how a rewards system ties into your overall classroom management plan, please read the blog posts 12 Strategies for a Successful Classroom Management Plan and Clever Classroom Rules for Middle School that can help.

-For now, I’ll describe the steps I use to implement my rewards system and I know it’ll work for you too.
+For now, I’ll describe the steps I use to implement my rewards system.
+I know it’ll work for you too!

 The form you have selected does not exist.